 Antioxidants like N-acetyl-cysteine mop up these oxidants, something which is very helpful for free-radical ridden cancer cells.

-So to err on the side of caution, we currently do not advice to take N-acetyl-cysteine.
+So to err on the side of caution, we currently do not advise to take N-acetyl-cysteine.

 Growth hormone for anti-aging?
 If an MD or health guru advises this to extend lifespan, be very weary.

 In the last twenty years, a large body of studies has shown that growth hormone actually accelerates aging.